Calvinbullock/new-life/README.md

 # Overview

-New Life was a game I was building to learn how to use and learn graphics libraries and have fun learing.
+New Life was a game I was building to learn how to use and learn graphics libraries and have fun learning.

-The actual program is not much more then a basic tile map with colistions, and a player sprite.
+The actual program is not much more than a basic tile map with collisions, and a player sprite.

-The graphics libray I used was SFML and c++.
+The graphics library I used was SFML and c++.

 [Software Demo Video](http://youtube.link.goes.here)